Los Frailes Beach: Hiking to the Most Beautiful Beach in Ecuador

 The trail dumps you out onto Playa Tortuguita, a pristine white-sand beach with impressive rock formations.
 It is also prohibited to swim here because of the sharp rocks and strong undertow.
 Despite the name of the beach, we did not see any turtles here, but it was nevertheless impressive.

-Hiking with our big packs definitely wasn’t easy in the heat!
+Hiking with our big packs wasn't very enjoyable in the heat!

-Hiking with our big packs definitely wasn’t easy in the heat!
+Hiking with our big packs wasn’t very enjoyable in the heat!

 You can head back the way you came to continue to Los Frailes, but we recommend following the coastline until you reach the end of Tortuguita to tie back into the trail.
 That way, you can enjoy more of this beach.
 Some cairns mark the way, and footprints in the sand helped guide us.